unhingedporter/DataStructureMustKnow/javascript/ds/String.md

         - Expected Time Complexity: O(|S|), |S| = length of string S.
         - Expected Auxiliary Space: O(1)
+        - Approach:
+            - Algorithm to convert Roman Numerals to Integer Number:
+            - Split the Roman Numeral string into Roman Symbols (character).
+            - Convert each symbol of Roman Numerals into the value it represents.
+            - Take symbol one by one from starting from index 0:
+                - If current value of symbol is greater than or equal to the value of next symbol, then add this value to the running total.
+                - else subtract this value by adding the value of next symbol to the running total.

+* Longest Common Prefix using Word by Word Matching
+    - Given a set of strings, find the longest common prefix
+    - ```
+        // @TODO: Can be improved
+        // A Utility Function to find the common prefix between
+        // strings- str1 and str2
+            static String commonPrefixUtil(String str1, String str2) {
+                String result = "";
+                int n1 = str1.length(), n2 = str2.length();

+                // Compare str1 and str2
+                for (int i = 0, j = 0; i <= n1 - 1 && j <= n2 - 1; i++, j++) {
+                    if (str1.charAt(i) != str2.charAt(j)) {
+                        break;
+                    }
+                    result += str1.charAt(i);
+                }

+                return (result);
+            }
+    - Examples
+        - Input  : {"apple", "ape", "april"}
+        - Output : "ap"

+* Form a palindrome
+    - Given a string, find the minimum number of characters to be inserted to convert it to palindrome.
+    - For Example:
+        - ab: Number of insertions required is 1. bab or aba
+        - aa: Number of insertions required is 0. aa
+        - abcd: Number of insertions required is 3. dcbabcd
+    - Approach:
+        - ```
+            static int findMinInsertions(char str[], int l,
+                                            int h)
+            {
+                // Base Cases
+                if (l > h) return Integer.MAX_VALUE;
+                if (l == h) return 0;
+                if (l == h - 1) return (str[l] == str[h])?
+0 : 1;

+                // Check if the first and last characters
+                // are same.
+On the basis of the  comparison
+                // result, decide which subrpoblem(s) to call return (str[l] == str[h])?
+                    findMinInsertions(str, l + 1, h - 1):
+                    (Integer.min(findMinInsertions(str, l, h - 1),
+                    findMinInsertions(str, l + 1, h)) + 1);
+            }
+        - Use dynamic programming as above solution contains overlap cases

 * Longest Palindrome in a String